Here's How Theresa May Is Going To Launch A General Election

 However, the last coalition government changed the rules around how calling an election works under a new law called the Fixed Term Parliaments Act.

-May has announced she will use a provision under this law, which allows MPs to vote on whether or not they would like to have an election.
+May has announced that she will use a provision under this law that allows MPs to vote on whether or not they would like to have an election.

-Most votes in Parliament are decided by a simple majority, meaning whichever side has the most votes wins, regardless of how many MPs vote – but this vote will be different.
+Most votes in parliament are decided by a simple majority, meaning whichever side has the most votes wins, regardless of how many MPs vote – but this vote will be different.

 The rules of the act mean that two-thirds of all MPs, not just those voting, have to be in favour of calling the election early.
 As there are 650 MPs in total, this means that 434 MPs will have to vote in favour of an early election.